0xnimje/engagecoin/README.md

 ## Conclusion

-EngageCoin is a dynamic token system on Polygon that incorporates both market demand, supply, and YouTube engagement metrics.
+EngageCoin is a dynamic token system on Etherium that incorporates both market demand, supply, and YouTube engagement metrics.
 It provides new opportunities for creators and traders alike.
 Our next steps include deploying on the mainnet, refining engagement integration, and exploring further features.